Updated April 24, 2026

 Careers Similar to Medical Laboratory Technician

-These careers require similar associate-level training and offer comparable technical work in health care settings.
+These careers require similar associate-level training and offer comparable entry into health care diagnostics and patient care support.

 OccupationMedian SalaryTraining Time